decalage2/olefile/README.md

 Follow all updates and news on Twitter: <https://twitter.com/decalage2>

-- **2014-09-26 v0.40 alpha**: renamed OleFileIO_PL to olefile, added initial write support for streams >4K, updated doc and license.
+- **2014-10-01 v0.40**: renamed OleFileIO_PL to olefile, added initial write support for streams >4K, updated doc and license, improved the setup script.
 - 2014-07-27 v0.31: fixed support for large files with 4K sectors, thanks to Niko Ehrenfeuchter, Martijn Berger and Dave Jones.
 Added test scripts from Pillow (by hugovk).
 Fixed setup for Python 3 (Martin Panter)
 - 2014-02-04 v0.30: now compatible with Python 3.x, thanks to Martin Panter who did most of the hard work.
 - 2013-07-24 v0.26: added methods to parse stream/storage timestamps, improved listdir to include storages, fixed parsing of direntry timestamps